librariesio/libraries.io/.github/CONTRIBUTING.md

 * Maintainability: _Helping maintainers understand more about the software they depend upon and the consumers of their software._
 * Sustainability: _Supporting undervalued software by highlighting shortfalls in contribution and funneling support to them._

+The first of these problems is our foccus for Libraries.io.
+The other two we are trying to tackle at [Tidelift](https://tidelift.com).

+## Who is Libraries.io For?
+Libraries.io currently caters for the needs of three distinct user groups:

+* Google: _is hungry for your linked datas so she can serve you up search traffic_
+* Searcher: _is a developer with a problem, she is looking for something to help solve it._
+* Maintainer: _has a project that is used within and/or incorporates open dependencies.
+She needs to ensure her project(s) are working as expected for users._

+These groups have been expanded into [personas](/personas.md) for contributors to reference.

 ## What Should I Know Before I Get Started?

 ### Code of Conduct